Second Series of the New Sheqel

 A triangle, composed of small squares, with the apex pointing to the right.

-A small triangle printed on either side of the note; the two triangles form a precise Star of David.
+Small triangles printed on either side of the banknote.
+The two triangles form a precise Star of David.

 Serial numbers:

-Once in violet and once in black which reflects UV light.
+Once in violet and once in black that reflects UV light.